HTML Tutorials - Learn HTML

 xyz Software Developed by xyz Inc

-xyz Inc Home Page
+xyz Inc

 Note

-Figure 7-1: The relationship of documents on the Web via links—the user clicks the link in the review document to reach the xyz Inc. home page.
+Web via links—the user clicks the link in the review

 The target reference is specified via the href attribute, and the descriptor appears between the start and end anchor tags.
-For example, if the manufacturer is Acme Computers and its Web site is acme.example.com, the anchor tag would resemble the following:
+For example, if the manufacturer is Acme Computers and its Web site is acme.example.com, the anchor tag would resemble the following: <a href=“http://www.example.com”>Acme Computer’s Web Site</a>

+The text “Acme Computer’s Web Site” would be highlighted in the document to show it is a link.
+The default highlight for a link is a different color font and underlined, though you will see how to change the highlight later in this chapter.
+According to the “strict” HTML standard, anchor links need to be placed within block elements (headings, paragraphs, and so on).
 As mentioned in the introduction to this chapter, you can link to other things besides HTTP documents.
 All you need is the URL of the item you wish to link to, and the protocol necessary to reach the item.
-For example, if you wanted to link to a document on an FTP site, you could use an anchor tag similar to the following:
+For example, if you wanted to link to a document on an FTP site, you could use an anchor tag similar to the following: <a href=“ftp://ftp.example.com/pub/example.zip”>Zipped copy of the files</a>

 Note that the protocol is specified (ftp: instead of http:), and the server name is

 specified (ftp.example.com), as is the path and filename (/pub and example .zip).
-A similar method can be used to link to an e-mail address
+A similar method can be used to link to an e-mail address (href=“mailto:someone@example.com”).
+Clicking such a link will generally spawn the user’s e-mail client ready to send an e-mail to the address specified. |

-Chapter 7 Links 115
+Chapter 7 ✦ Links 115

-Note The rest of this chapter concentrates on linking to other HTML documents on the Web.
-However, all the concepts addressed apply when linking to other content types.
+Note The rest of this chapter concentrates on linking to other HTML documents on the

 Linking to a Web Page

 The most popular link style on the Web is a link to another Web page or document.
-Such a link, when activated, causes the target page to load in the client browser.
-Control is then transferred to the target pageits scripts run, and so on.

-To link to another page on the Internet, you simply specify the targets URL in the anchor tag.
+To link to another page on the Internet, you simply specify the target’s URL in the anchor tag.
 Suppose you want to link to the products page of the Acme Web site and the page is named products.html and resides in the products directory on the Acme Web server.
-The href parameter of the link would be as follows:
+The href parameter of the link would be as follows: http://www.example.com/products/products.html

-Note that the URL (http://acme.example.com) contains the protocol, the server name, the directory name, and the filename.
-Figure 7-2 shows a breakdown of the various pieces of the URL.
+name, the directory name, and the filename.
+Figure 7-2 shows a breakdown of the

 http://www.example.com/products/products.html